Princess Ingeborg of Denmark: Public role

-The marriage was popular because she was the granddaughter of the popular king Charles XV of Sweden and IV of Norway, and she was a personal success in Sweden.
+Upon her arrival in Sweden, she was an immediate success.
+The marriage was seen positively by the public because Ingeborg was the granddaughter of the popular King Charles XV of Sweden and Norway.
+She also became well-liked by both her family and the Swedish public for her cheerful, humorous, and informal manner.
+Her father-in-law, King Oscar II called her the family's "little ray of sunshine."
 It was said of her, that of all foreign princesses married into the Swedish royal house, she was perhaps the one best suited to be Queen consort of Sweden, and for the first ten years in Sweden, she almost was: from 1897 until 1907, Queen Sophia seldom attended public events and Crown Princess Victoria spent most of her time abroad for health reasons, Princess Ingeborg was thereby given more public duties, unofficially performing much of the role associated with the queen consort at the Swedish court.
 She is perceived as having performed her representational duties with a combination of dignity and easygoing friendliness, and as attracting a social circle with her wit.

 Her sister-in-law, Crown Princess Victoria, however, did not approve of her informality and once remarked: "One does not enter the chamber of the Crown Princess of Sweden without knocking, even if one is Princess Ingeborg."

 Ingeborg was interested in sports, especially ice skating, and at the automobile exhibition of Stockholm in 1903, she and Crown Prince Gustav, made a spontaneous demonstration trip in a car from Scania.
 In 1908, she accompanied her husband's nephew Prince Wilhelm to his wedding with her paternal first cousin once removed Grand Duchess Maria Pavlovna in Russia.